Sagarsgsg/Sagar-daily-task-linux/README.md

 				$ echo $SHELL

 		2. user defined variables

 			Based on our requirements we can define  our own variables thos are called as user defined.

 				EX::-

 				name=sagar
 				age=31

-	We should not use special sybole in variables.
+	We should not use special symbole in variables.

-	variable name should not start digit.
+	variable name should not start with digit.

 	Note: It is recomended to use upper cases charecters for variables.

 	--> readonly variable::-

-			No one can change the variable value once it created we use below cmd. readonly name=sagar.
+			No one can change the variable value once it created we use below cmd.

+    				readonly name=sagar.

 	-->command line arguments::-

 		The arguments which will pass to the script file at the time of execution.

 		cmd args are used to supply the values dynamicallyto the script file.